marcoconti83/Foil/README.md

 ## How to use

-Use `ImageEditorViewController`, a `NSViewController`, to display the canvas and a toolbar.
+Use `EditorView`, a `NSView`, to display the canvas and a toolbar.
 If you want more control, you can instead use `ImageEditView`, a `NSView`, but you have to handle tool selection and zoom/panning on your own.

-To get the resulting image, use the `image` property of either the `ImageEditorViewController` or the `ImageEditView` you are using.
+To get the resulting image, use the `image` property of either the `EditorView` or the `ImageEditView` you are using.

-When creating an `ImageEditorViewController`, you should use `init(settings:)`.
+When creating an `EditorView`, you should use `init(settings:)`.
 The settings can be used to controll which predefined bitmaps are available, and whether the user is allowed to pick more bitmaps from the filesystem.

 ### Layers